Genuine Human Hide

 - Some of the "Health Department" goons from Biomega wear aprons and masks made from the humans and zombies they've killed as trophies.

 - Orochimaru of Naruto infiltrated the Chuunin exams twice by killing a person, cutting off their face, and wearing it as a disguise.
 This wasn't too difficult for him because his entire skin is a fake he wears over his current host body.
 Presumably this made for a more convincing disguise than the common Transformation Jutsu...somehow.
+The Transformation Jutsu can be easily dispelled, Orochimaru's version not so much.

 - There's an obscure villain called Jane Doe who kills, skins her victims, and then wears their skin while assuming their identity.